Observation of Cooper Pairs in a Mesoscopic 2D Fermi Gas: Emergence of Pairing

 \section{Emergence of Pairing}

 Between different spins there are significant second-order correlations only between particles with opposite momenta in our system (see Fig.\,\ref{fig:mainC2}a-j).
-To get a more quantitative picture of how pairing emerges, we therefore extract the opposite momentum pair density $\mathcal{C}^{(2)}(\bm{p}_\uparrow\rightarrow \bm{p},\bm{p}_\downarrow\rightarrow -\bm{p})$, as defined by equation \ref{eqn:c2}.
+To get a more quantitative picture of how pairing emerges, we therefore extract the opposite momentum pair density $\mathcal{C}^{(2)}(\bm{p}_\uparrow\rightarrow \bm{p},\bm{p}_\downarrow\rightarrow -\bm{p})$, as defined by equation \ref{eqn:c2} (see Fig.\,\ref{fig:mainC2}k-o).
 Due to the radial symmetry of the system, $\mathcal{C}^{(2)}(\bm{p},-\bm{p})\equiv \mathcal{C}^{(2)}(p)$ depends only on the magnitude of $\bm{p}$.
-We compare the results to standard BCS theory and to a model system of N=6 2D dimers in the harmonic oscillator ground state (see Fig.\,\ref{fig:mainC2}k-o).
+The total number of pairs in the ground state can then be extracted by integrating over $\mathcal{C}^{(2)}(p)$ (see Fig.\,\ref{fig:mainPairs}).
+The measurements reveal how the ground state transforms from the non-interacting, completely unpaired state to a paired system.

+We identify three different regimes of pair correlations.
+The weakly paired regime $E_\text{B}\lesssim \hbar\omega_\text{r}$, the regime of intermediate interaction strength $E_\text{B} \sim E_\text{F}\gtrsim \hbar\omega_\text{r}$ and the limit of strong binding $E_\text{B}\gg E_\text{F}$.
+In the regime of weak interactions only a small fraction of the system shows pair correlations.
+For the largest accessible binding energies of $E_\text{B}= 15.9\hbar\omega_{r}$ the number of total pairs is $\SI{4.1\pm0.1}{}$, closer to the maximum possible value of 6 for the 6+6 particle system (see Fig.\,\ref{fig:mainPairs}).
+Here, the interactions between the bosonic pairs are still very large and this measurement is still in the strongly correlated regime of intermediate interactions.
+To reach the strong binding limit described by point-like molecules without interactions we would have to increase $E_\text{B}$ even further.